fmi-basel/RosEM/README.md

 ## Introduction

-The GUI and command-line apps should provide easy access to the rosetta cryoem refinement workflow by Frank DiMaio and co.
+The GUI and command-line apps provide easy access to the rosetta cryoem refinement protocol by Frank DiMaio and co.
+The pipeline automates testing of different parameters, use of reference/starting model restraints (generation with phenix) and selections.

 At the moment only the fastrelax protocol based on this tutorial (https://faculty.washington.edu/dimaio/files/rosetta_density_tutorial_aug18_1.pdf) is implemented.